 - GPS Mapping of remnant stands of old trees (we need experts in GPS technology as well as volunteers to help with mapping and measuring)

-- Adopt a Grove / Harvest Area: If you like to get out in the forest (or clearcuts), we could use your help assessing whether OSU is following their Plan and the commitment to stop cutting all trees over 160 years old.
+- Adopt a Grove / Harvest Area: If you like to get out in the forest (or clearcuts), we could use your help assessing whether OSU is following their management plan and the commitment to stop cutting all trees over 160 years old.
 Tasks might include taking photos and measurements of old trees and stumps, and marking them.
 We can provide guidance and measurement tools.

 - Assessing and documenting past and future harvests: If you like to explore the forests and take photos, we could use your help ground-truthing the College’s forest management activities.